Note: The links below will

 looking to jump-start their space program.
 They are close to putting an

-astronaut in space, and have announced long-term plans for a - possibly manned!
-[See also 5
+astronaut in space, and have announced long-term plans for a lunar

 Oct 2000].

-Pegasus rocket with the today from Kwajalein at 1:38AM EDT!
+launched today from Kwajalein at 1:38AM EDT!
 HETE-2/Pegasus Launch replay

-The over Antarctica is coming for this time of year.
+size for this time of year.
 Of course, some of us don't think it's normal

-for there to be any that protects
+for there to be any hole in the layer of the atmosphere that protects

 our planet from nasty solar radiation!
 [See also 6 Oct